The Norwegian State Railways' network (NSB) covers more than 3,000 kilometres, with a total of 775 tunnels and over 3,000 bridges.

 The best known scenic route is the 290 mile-long Bergen railway, a railroad track through mountains and across rivers with continuous panoramas of unspoiled scenic beauty.

 Norway has an extended railway network stretching from the Southwest coast up to Bodø on the coast of Nordland county.
+The railway network is operated by the NSB.
 In addition there is the Bergensbanen route that crosses the mountains on its way from Oslo to Bergen on the West Coast.
 The main railway station is Oslo Centralstasjon (Oslo-S), where nearly all long-distance trains depart.

 Visit the website of the Norwegian railway company NSB.
 The site has an online journey planner on the homepage.
 You can also download timetables in PDF-format.